Join a Community Gardening Initiative

 Get started by putting together your own seed bundles to drop into neighbours and encourage them to join in and grow their own vegetables.
 Check out Irish Seed Savers, a helpful website that can provide packs of organic seeds.

 This is a brilliant and easy initiative for any gardening group or neighbourhood, and a great first project for people to work on at home.
-This way, cocooners and members of the community who are still in isolation can join in as well.

 It’s a lovely opportunity to grow food for your fellow-neighbour, an act of kindness anyone would appreciate.
 Plus, it advances people’s knowledge in food-growing and can make for some great conversations on gardening tips with your group along the way!